 - Aloe Vera: Aloe vera contains aloesin, which limits melanin production (12).
 This helps lighten your hair color.

-- Grapeseed: Grapeseed contains proanthocyanidins and procyanidins that help reduce melanin production (12).
+- Grapeseed: Grapeseed contains proanthocyanidinsi XA class of polyphenols found in plants such as cranberry, blueberry, and grape seeds that exhibit antioxidant properties. and procyanidins that help reduce melanin production (12).

 Note: If you want to try dye-at-home kits, opt for balayage.
 Lighten your hair at a salon, as professionals will create the exact shade you like without using bleach.